gokceuludogan/bouncmpe.github.io/content/courses/cmpe350.en.md

 Strings and languages.
 Classification of grammars.
 Finite-state automata and regular expressions.
 Pushdown automata and context-free grammars.
 Context sensitive grammars and linear bounded automata.
 Turing machines.

 ## Course Learning Outcome

-- Learn the basic concepts and tools of the theory of computation

 ## Current Instructor